KwanLab/Autometa/docs/source/nextflow-workflow.rst

 For full installation instructions, please see the :ref:`installation-page` section

-If you would like to install Autometa via conda (I'd recommend it, its almost foolproof!), you'll need to first install Miniconda on your system.
+If you would like to install Autometa via mamba (I'd recommend it, its almost foolproof!), you'll need to first download the Mambaforge_ installer on your system.
 You can do this in a few easy steps:

 1. Type in the following and then hit enter.
-This will download the Miniconda installer to your home directory.
+This will download the Mambaforge installer to your home directory.

 .. code-block:: bash

-    wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh -O $HOME/Miniconda3-latest-Linux-x86_64.sh
+    wget "https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-$(uname)-$(uname -m).sh" -O "$HOME/Mambaforge-$(uname)-$(uname -m).sh"

 .. note::